-Internal Control Over Financial Reporting
+Report on Internal Control over Financial Reporting

-Faxon Language Immersion Academy is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered Faxon Language Immersion Academy's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Faxon Language Immersion Academy's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of Faxon Language Immersion Academy's internal control over financial reporting.
+In planning and performing our audit, we considered Faxon Academy's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Faxon Academy's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of Faxon Academy's internal control over financial reporting.